Ask the expert: Drug and alcohol exposure

 Casey worth the five year wait

-The decision Celine and husband Dan Green live in a small town nestled in the BC mountains.
-Like many, they could not produce children biologically and found the intercountry adoption option too costly.
+The decision Celine and her husband Dan Green live in a small town in the BC mountains.
+Like many, they could not have children biologically and found the intercountry adoption option too costly.
 However, they were sure about one thing: They wanted children.
-As independent business people well connected to their small community, said Celine,”we […]
+As independent business people well connected to their small community, said Celine,”We […]

 Navigating anxiety